david-mangena/isPalindrome/README.md

 ## Project Setup
 You can run this program using any OS: Windows, macOS, Linux, etc.

-This course requires Python 2.7 or higher.
+This program requires Python 2.7 or higher.

 You will need Git to copy this project code.